suhaotian/broad-infinite-list/README.md

 #### 2. What's the difference between `broad-infinite-list` and `react-window` / `TanStack/virtual` / `react-virtualized`?

 Those three libraries (`react-window`, `TanStack/virtual`, and `react-virtualized`) are similar, and their demos require a fixed height for each item.
 `broad-infinite-list` is a bidirectional infinite scroll list component that only renders a fixed number of items.
 It's not complicated.
+Naturally support dynamic height items.

 #### 3. Why should I use `broad-infinite-list` instead of others?